Maff1t/Maff1t.github.io/_posts/2019-04-01-VolgaCTF-TrustVM.md

 Let's start Reversing
 -
-In general, this binary is an interpreter of 512 bit code and what is interpreted is the "encrypt' file, that have encrypted a file called "data", resulting in the "data.enc" file.
+In general, this binary is an interpreter of 512 bit code and what is interpreted is the "encrypt' program, that have encrypted a file called "data", resulting in the "data.enc" file.
 In the first part of the binary, the two files, passed as arguments, are read and stored on the heap, and some global variables are initialized.
-I renamed some of them based on their meaning (or what I think is the meaning)
+I renamed some of them based on their meaning (or what I think is their meaning)

 After that, we arrive at this part of the code, where: